Inattentional Blindness: Understanding The Phenomenon

 Both change blindness and inattentional blindness can be less likely to occur in particular situations.
 We may be more likely to notice familiar stimuli or changes that occur in an area where we specialize.
 For instance, someone who works as an editor would probably be more likely to catch unexpected errors in a story or article than the average reader.

 All of us will likely experience inattentional blindness at some point.
 Our minds may not always be able to process every bit of stimuli we are exposed to.
+Things and moments may go unnoticed.
 Unchecked inattentional blindness can lead to various problems.
 Consider, for a moment, a nurse who may be so focused on the amount of medicine to give they fail to notice particular directions for safely administering the drug.
 This situation could seriously harm a patient.

 Or let's say you keep your lunch in a particular place in the work refrigerator every day, but one day, a coworker moves it to make room for their lunch, and you end up grabbing the wrong container, despite the packaging looking different from yours.
 This situation may be a less serious error, but it can illustrate how our expectations can affect what we notice.

-If you find yourself often making errors at work that you feel you should have caught the first time around, or if you frequently make social gaffes because you're unobservant about cues from the people you are talking to, then inattentional blindness or change blindness may be at play.
+If you find yourself often making errors at work that you believe you should have caught the first time around but went unnoticed, or if you frequently make social gaffes because you're unobservant about cues from the people you are talking to, then inattentional blindness or change blindness may be at play.

 Inattentional blindness can be related to cognitive abilities, and, in many cases, cognitive skills can be learned, practiced, and trained.
 If you experience frequent inattentional blindness that hinders your daily tasks or relationships, you may be able to improve your perception and focusing skills.